 QUORUM - A quorum shall constitute one (1) more than half of the total number of authorized members of the Board of Aldermen.
-If a quorum fails to attend any meeting, it shall stand adjourned until the next regular or special meeting.
+If member(s) of the Board of Aldermen fail to attend any meeting or leaves any meeting early resulting in the lack of a quorum, the meeting shall stand adjourned until the next regular or special meeting.